microsoft/vscode-docs/docs/java/java-tomcat-jetty.md

 ## Other servers

-The [Server Connector](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-server-connector) extension by Red Hat allows you to start, stop, and deploy to a Red Hat server and runtime products like Wildfly, JBoss EAP, Minishift, CDK.
+The [Server Connector](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-server-connector) extension by Red Hat allows you to start, stop, and deploy to a Red Hat server and runtime products like WildFly, JBoss EAP, Minishift, CDK.

 [MicroProfile Extension Pack](https://marketplace.visualstudio.com/items?itemName=MicroProfile-Community.vscode-microprofile-pack) provides tools for creating MicroProfile projects to develop and deploy to runtimes such as Open Liberty, Quarkus, and Payara.